 Working with hundreds of weight loss clients over the course of their practice, our weight loss Nurse Practitioners (NPs), have noticed a few things that we want to share with current clients or those considering starting or already on a weight loss or body change journey.

 Weight loss is so much more than calories in and calories out.
 Your experience may be layered with so many conditions and stories, most/many of them completely valid and important pieces.
-We are honored to be part of your success story — read on and then book your consultation to get started learning about our options for weight loss with VIVA Wellness.
-We want to also note that with the addition of semaglutide and tirzepatide to our offerings, there is such a profound shift in allowing the brain to become less focused on food or weight-related thoughts, that the work we suggest in this article becomes something you are actually able to devote energetic resources to.
+We are honored to be part of your success story—read on and then book your consultation to get started learning about our options for weight loss with VIVA Wellness.
+We want to also note that with the addition of compounded semaglutide and compounded tirzepatide to our offerings, there is such a profound shift in allowing the brain to become less focused on food or weight-related thoughts, that the work we suggest in this article becomes something you are actually able to devote energetic resources to.

 1. Just because something doesn’t work for you, doesn’t mean you are flawed.